Real Husbands of Hollywood: Revival

 On July 29, 2021, it was announced that BET+ has ordered a six-episode limited series revival and Kevin Hart, Duane Martin, Boris Kodjoe, Nick Cannon, J. B. Smoove, Robin Thicke, Nelly, Cynthia McWilliams, and Jackie Long are all set to return as well as Erica Ash.
 In 2022, the revival was revealed under the title Real Husbands of Hollywood: More Kevin, More Problems, and premiered on February 10, 2022.
-In addition to the returning cast, the revival introduces new additions Michele Weaver and Angela Rye.
+In addition to the returning cast, the revival introduces new additions Michele Weaver and former pundit Angela Rye.

 Reception

 The show has received positive reviews from critics.
 Entertainment Weekly ranked the show as No. 1 in their "The Must List: The Top 10 Things We Love This Week", writing, "Step aside, Housewives!
 Our new favorite divas are the men who take the spotlight in star/exec producer Kevin Hart's uproariously funny reality TV spoof."